Curriculum for Admins

 • Learning Targets: In this use case, they represent a further breakdown of a given standard into individual, focused "I can.." statements

-• Mastery Level: In this use case, they represent a level of mastery for the associated standard, many times this use case leads to there always being the same number of 'Mastery Levels' associated to any given standard (ex: Mastery Level 1 to Mastery Level 4)
+• Mastery Level: In this use case, they represent a level of mastery for the associated standard, many times this use case leads to there always being the same number of Mastery Levels associated with any given standard (ex: Mastery Level 1 to Mastery Level 4)

 Enabling learning targets allows you to create and track these within your units.
-Not only will these exist in the unit but they can then be populated on both lessons and assessments.
+Not only will these exist in the unit, but they can then be populated on both lessons and assessments.

 Step 2: Creating multi-text fields